 Memory Safety

 This project contains unsafe Rust code (FFI callbacks, pointer casts, memory-mapped I/O) and links against the vendored ReadStat C library.
-Four automated CI checks guard against memory errors.
+Five automated CI checks guard against memory errors (the fifth is experimental and continue-on-error).

 CI Jobs

-All four jobs run on every workflow dispatch and tag push, in parallel with the build jobs.
-Any memory error fails the job with a nonzero exit code.
+All five jobs run on every workflow dispatch and tag push, in parallel with the build jobs.
+Any memory error fails the job with a nonzero exit code — except the experimental asan-windows-full job, which is marked continue-on-error and does not block the workflow.

 Miri (Rust undefined behavior)